 Various sources like Bloomberg, Ming-Chi Kuo, and Barclays analysts have previously reported that Apple will incorporate both, in-display fingerprint scanner, and Face ID authentication, in iPhone by 2020-2021.
 Joanna Stern from the Wall Street Journal has also reported on the same rumor.
 Since iPhone 12 was launched in 2020 sans an in-display fingerprint scanner, we will just have to wait and see whether Apple will incorporate it in the next-generation iPhone models or not.

-It is expected that Apple’s upcoming iPhone lineup will be identical to iPhone 12 with 5.4-inch iPhone 13 mini, 6.1-inch, 6.1-inch Pro, and 6.7-inch13 Pro Max models.
+It is expected that Apple’s upcoming iPhone lineup will be identical to iPhone 12 with 5.4-inch iPhone 13 mini, 6.1-inch iPhone 13, 6.1-inch iPhone 13 Pro, and 6.7-inch iPhone 13 Pro Max models.
 Other rumors on the next-generation smartphones claim that some models in the lineup might feature LPTO OLED displays with support for 120Hz refresh rates, Qualcomm’s next-generation Snapdragon 5G chip, and support for Wi-Fi 6E.

 - iPhone 13 Pro will get improved ultra wide lens with autofocus and sensor-shit stabilization